 We aim to ‘inspire’ our children about the scientific world, ensuring that they use those crucial disciplinary skills alongside their substantive knowledge to ensure cohesion, reasoning and a deeper understanding.

-We help to ‘transform’ our children to become life longer learners, who want to know more about the world in which they live.
+We help to ‘transform’ our children to become life longer learners, who want to know more about the world in which they live

-Forwards Centre Science Curriculum
+Forwards Centre Curriculum Science

 History is important as all around us; it helps to ignite curiosity about the past in Britain and the wider world.
 Through finding out about how and why the world, our country, culture and local community have developed over time, pupils understand how the past influences the present.